They say that money can’t buy happiness. Whoever believes this has clearly never bitten into a perfectly cooked $250 A5 Kobe steak.

 Rated SRF Gold Grade, and therefore higher than USDA Prime, this cut also has a Beef Marbling Score (BMS) of 9+, indicating that it has abundant marbling.
 The beef raised by Snake River Farms is all 100% hormone-free, wet-aged for 21 days to improve flavor, and then hand-cut by a master butcher.

-This particular ribeye has the prized fat cap attached, which can either be cooked as an individual portion or an innovative starter course.
+This ribeye has the prized fat cap attached, which can either be cooked as an individual portion or an innovative starter course.

 The most expensive steak ever

 So far we’ve concentrated on steaks that, while admittedly very expensive, are still obtainable for you to cook at home.
 There are, however, some steaks that are so rarified that you’ll only be able to find them in select restaurants and at a hefty price tag.

 The Vintage Cote De Boeuf Rib Steak from Boucherie Polmard in France is one of the most expensive beef cuts on the market today.

 This incredibly rare steak comes from one butcher in Paris, called Polmard Eleveur Boucher.
 The reason for its expense is the fact that the head butcher, Alexandre Polmard, ‘hibernates’ the beef for 15 years of aging.
 To put that in perspective, most beef is aged for around 21 days.